MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterSharedVolumeFromAffinityRule.md

 ### Microsoft.Management.Infrastructure.CimInstance[]

-This cmdlet accepts CIM instance objects representing an affinity rule like those returned by the [Get-ClusterAffinityRule](Get-ClusterAffinityRule.md) cmdlet.
+Specifies the affinity rule object to remove, as returned by the [Get-ClusterAffinityRule](Get-ClusterAffinityRule.md) cmdlet.

 ## OUTPUTS